scalalandio/chimney/docs/docs/supported-transformations.md

     Foo[AbstractType1]("value").transformInto[Bar[AbstractType2]] // Bar[AbstractType2]("value")
     ```

-If the type is `abstract`, used as a value, but contains enough information that one of existing rules
+If the type is `abstract` and used as a value, but contains enough information that one of existing rules
 knows how to apply it, the transformation can still be derived:

 !!! example